The World Heritage Committee

 The Committee is responsible for the implementation of the World Heritage Convention, defines the use of the World Heritage Fund and allocates financial assistance upon requests from States Parties.
 It has the final say on whether a property is inscribed on the World Heritage List.
 It examines reports on the state of conservation of inscribed properties and asks States Parties to take action when properties are not being properly managed.
 It also decides on the inscription or deletion of properties on the List of World Heritage in Danger.

-Please note that the dates of the dispatches of statutory documents for the 44th session will be established, in accordance with the Rules of Procedure, once the dates of the 44th session of the Committee are fixed.
+Please note that the dates of the dispatches of statutory documents for the 44th session will be established, in accordance with the Rules of Procedure, once the exact dates of the 44th session of the Committee are fixed.

-of the World Heritage Committee
+14th extraordinary session of the World Heritage Committee

 the World Heritage Convention